CPLamb/WhirlyGlobe-Maply-Site/tutorial/remote_NASA_image_layers.md

 Also change ext with "jpg"
 And match the maxZoom with the level of the GoogleMapCompatible Level (8 or9)

-Run the project, and you should get a stunning NASA earth globe (or map?)
+Run the project, and you should get a stunning NASA earth globe.

 ### Adding an Overlay Layer